boi4/libpfasst-doc/content/tools/_index.md

 It can be useful to visualize a dynamic MPI run, to be able to retrospectively figure out which Process Set events happened.
 It is usually quite difficult to figure this out own your own just by looking at print statements in the terminal (although `tmpi.py` already drastically improves this situation).

-Therefore, I have decided to design a log file format and write an accompanying log file visualizer called `DynVis`.
+Therefore, a log file format was designed and accompanying log file visualizer called `DynVis` was implemented.
-The source code of it is available on [GitHub](https://github.com/boi4/dynprocs_visualize).
+The source code of `DynVis` is available on [GitHub](https://github.com/boi4/dynprocs_visualize).

 ### Logging format (v1)